nuxt/website-v2/content/en/blog/creating-a-nuxt-moudule.md

 //todo - create video of it working

-This module has already been created and deployed and you can use it without creating it yourself by installing the @nuxtjs/ngrok module](//todo add link ).
+This module has already been created and deployed and you can use it without creating it yourself by installing the [@nuxtjs/ngrok module](https://ngrok.nuxtjs.org).
 You can also jump straight into the code by checking out our [ CodeSandbox Demo](/examples/modules-internal).
 However if you are interested in seeing how it was created or want to create your own module then continue reading.

 - [How does it work?](#how-does-it-work)
 - [Let's get started](#lets-get-started)